Tynecastle Park: Heart of Midlothian

+Redevelopment

 Tynecastle underwent substantial changes in the early twentieth century.
 A small stand and pavilion were built in 1903.
 The banks of terracing were greatly increased in 1906, giving a total capacity of 61,784.
 In 1911, a covered enclosure was erected on the western "distillery" side.
-The two old stands and pavilion were replaced in 1914 by a pitch-length grandstand (the present Main Stand), designed by the renowned stadium architect Archibald Leitch.
+The two old stands and pavilion were replaced in 1914 by a pitch-length grandstand (the present Main Stand), designed by the stadium architect Archibald Leitch.
 To partly fund the cost of the new stand, Hearts sold Percy Dawson to Blackburn Rovers for a British record transfer fee of £2,500.
 A number of items were omitted from the first estimate of the stand, which meant that its cost doubled to £12,000.

 Hearts purchased the ground in 1926.
 Over the next four years, the terraces were expanded using ash from the nearby Haymarket railway yards.
 In 1927, Hearts gave the BBC permission to begin radio commentaries from the ground.
 New turnstiles were built on Wheatfield Street and subways created to allow access to the terraces.
 Tynecastle's record attendance was achieved in 1932, when 53,396 attended a Scottish Cup tie against Rangers.
 Tynecastle was now tightly squeezed on three sides, however, by narrow streets, Tynecastle High School and bonded warehouses of the North British Distillery.
 Hearts considered moving to Murrayfield Stadium, which had opened in 1925.
 There was also a proposal to move to a new ground in Sighthill.
 The start of the Second World War halted these schemes, however.

 The terraces were concreted in 1951 and Tynecastle became Scotland's first all-concrete stadium in 1954.
 Following the modernisation of the stadium, the club architects said that the capacity stood at 54,359, but for safety reasons only 49,000 tickets were printed and sold for big matches.
 Floodlights were installed at Tynecastle in 1957.
 A roof was constructed along part of the "distillery" side and in the north-west corner of the ground in 1959.
 This work was paid for by the sale of Dave Mackay for £32,000 to Tottenham Hotspur.

 No further changes were made to Tynecastle until stricter ground safety regulations came into effect in the 1970s.
-Hearts also lacked the finances to redevelop Tynecastle, as the club were relegated from the Premier Division three times in five seasons in the late 1970s and early 1980s.
+Hearts also lacked the finances to redevelop Tynecastle, as the club were relegated from the Premier Division twice in five seasons in the late 1970s and early 1980s.
 Hearts began to perform better under the ownership of Wallace Mercer, who took control in 1981.
 The capacity was cut to 29,000 with the installation of benches on the "distillery" covered terrace and in the Main Stand paddock in 1982 and 1985 respectively.
 Also around this time, lounges and facilities were installed in the Main Stand.